 The zipped file of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji can be downloaded, free of charge, by clicking on the following link:

-Readers who are considering taking the PDF file to a copy shop for printing and binding should make sure that they have the latest version.
+Warning about printing: Readers who are considering taking the PDF file to a copy shop for printing and binding should make sure that they have the latest version.
 They should also read the section “Internet Edition and Printing Instructions” in the Preface and experiment before starting a print job.

 The contents of this website devoted to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context provided that due credit is given but may not be mirrored on any other server.
 Links to external or third-party websites cannot be guaranteed to be, or remain, valid or persistent, and their contents cannot be guaranteed to be, or remain, accurate or appropriate.